>> Study Abroad

 While you are studying, you are eligible to work 20 hours per week when school is in session and forty hours per week during vacations.

-To get admission in a course falling under 'higher education' category a student is required to have a score of six or more on IELTS.
+To get admission in a course falling under 'higher education' category a student is required to have a score of six or more on IELTS (Some Universities or departments can ask for better score).
 For Vocational Studies and Training courses as well as for secondary school courses an overall score between 5-6 is required.
 TOEFL is widely accepted now.
-A score of 213/300 and above in TOEFL is also
+A score of ~90 (iBT) and above in TOEFL is also

 accepted.
 Some Universities also accept Cambridge Certificate of Proficiency in English (Grades A or